 Road Safety Audit training and experience in the UK is generally specified either by DMRB GG 119 or by a local highway authority's own requirements.
 GG 119 is mandatory for the Strategic Trunk Road and Motorway network, but is commonly referred to as "good practice" for local highway authorities who do not have their own road safety audit procedures.
 Many local highway authorities work to the DMRB industry standard by default.

 It is generally accepted that ten days of formal collision investigation or road safety engineering training forms the core initial training for Road Safety Auditors.

-Ultimately it is the responsibility of the project sponsor (client) to approve the training and experience required (including any requirements for experience of specific types of schemes), when they approve the CVs for the Road Safety Audit Team.
+Ultimately it is the responsibility of the Overseeing Organisation to approve the training and experience required (including any requirements for experience of specific types of schemes), when they approve the CV's for the Road Safety Audit Team.

 This course will provide you with two days CPD for the current year.
-In addition you will have the opportunity to undertake the Highways England approved certification process and achieve your Certificate of Competency in Road Safety Audit, in line with the advice in HD19/15.
+In addition you will have the opportunity to undertake the Highways England approved certification process and achieve your Certificate of Competency in Road Safety Audit, in line with the advice in GG 119.

-HD19/15 requires Road Safety Auditors to maintain their road safety knowledge base by undertaking 2 days CPD each year once they have achieved their Certificate of Competency.
+GG 119 requires Road Safety Auditors to maintain their road safety knowledge base by undertaking two days CPD each year once they have achieved their Certificate of Competency.